dualra1n/dualra1n/README.md

 # dualboot-ios-15-with-14-script
-this is a script to dualboot your iphone on ios 15 with 14
+this is a script to dualboot your iphone on ios 15 with 14 that work only for a8-a11

+iphone 6s and 6s+ work very nice iphone 7 and 7+ work however home button does not work yet but there are tweak that you can use as a iphone x so you dont have to use button iphone 8 and 8+ does not tested yet but i supposed this work like iphone7 iphone x work but touch does not work yet

 # tutorial